Lecturer/Assistant Professor

 Michael A. Gavin

-I research the politics of IMF lending and central banking in emerging and developing economies.
+I research the politics of IMF lending and central banking, both in emerging and developing economies and historically.
 Why are national central banks pillars financial stability while the IMF remains a chastened institution?
 Why are populist leaders more likely to pressure their independent central bank?
 And do their pressure tactics succeed (hint: yes)?
 Why were the first central banks founded and does it have anything to do with war?
 These are some of the questions I address in my research.

 I have published in Comparative Political Studies, International Studies QuarterlyThe Review of International Organizationsand Environmental and Resource Economics.
 My research has appeared in Bloomberg.